PoisotLab/MetawebTransferLearning/outline.md

 more readily available (and cover a greater geographic extent) AND phylogenies tell us a lot about the species - trait conservation

+do we discuss the value of traits in determining interactions?? if yes turn to here: Bartomeus 2016, Brousseau 2018, Desjardins‐Proulx 2017, Gravel 2013

+data‐poor environments (Beauchesne et al., 2016)

 Then some sort of 'mission statement' *i.e.* to test this method we wanted to see how well we could predict the Canadian